smarttommyau/leetcode-local-environment/README.md

 # leetcode-local-environment
 A C++ library that can take input just like leetcode testcase, and structure from leetcode, to allow local debugging for leetcode being very simple.
+> Issues for new structure to be support are welcomed
 # You can input vector like
 > multi-dimensional vector are support(bool,int,char)
 ```